rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 #### Client Testbeds

 To help you with using the SDKs and some out of the box code snippets, we have created something called testbeds.
 There is a testbed repository on GitHub containing various examples for each of the SDKs that we offer.
 You can see the testbed as an opportunity to get accustomed to the SDKs and at the same time learn about different things that can be built using the SDKs with Red5 pro.
-Whenever you need to look up a 'how to' on client-side integration, the testbed is the first place to get started.
+Whenever you need to look up a 'how-to' on client-side integration, the testbed is the first place to get started.

 **Android Testbed**